e-money/networks/emoney-3/README.md

 # emoney-3 Mainnet

-This directory will contain the official [genesis.json](genesis.json) file for the emoney-3 mainnet.
+This directory contains the official [genesis.json](genesis.json) file for the emoney-3 mainnet.

 Below you'll find the instructions for participating in the upgrade from emoney-2.